zamanianlab/ZamanianLabDocs/docs/labmanual.md

 All members of the lab will be asked to install [Slack](<https://www.slack.com>) on their computers and phones and will receive an invitation to join the official lab Slack team [zamanian-lab.slack.com](<https://zamanian-lab.slack.com>).
 Slack will provide a basis for rapid individual and group communication on all research and lab-related matters.

-### B. Google Calendar
+### B. Google Calendar and Group

 An official lab Google calendar will be shared and updated with lab meeting times, relevant departmental and university events, and one-on-one meeting times.
 Lab members who will be out of town should notify me in advance and mark those dates on the lab calendar so that other lab members are aware should anything arise.
 Approved vacation days and other time off should also be entered into the lab calendar.
+You will also be added to the lab Google Group which will provide you access to lab GDrive docs and sheets.

 ## III.
 Research Documentation

 ### A. Physical Lab Notebooks

 All members of the lab should record the details of their daily research activities in the form of a lab notebook with dated entries.
 This is a requirement for federally-funded research.
 Lab notebooks must be turned in at the conclusion of your tenure in the lab.
-We have recently adopted reusable notebooks by [RocketBook](<https://www.rocketbook.com>) as our official lab notebook system.
+We have adopted reusable notebooks by [RocketBook](<https://www.rocketbook.com>) as our official lab notebook system.
 You will be issued a RocketBook and will be expected to use this to document your daily experimental activities.
 This will require installing the RocketBook app on your phone and associating an account with your official university e-mail address.
 You should regularly take images and export your notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as personal backup.

 ### B. Electronic Lab Notebooks